 All of that said, Tremors: A Cold Day in Hell surprises you and manages to be undeniably engaging despite recycling the same material as all the other films.
 Both Michael Gross and Jamie Kennedy have their rapport down pat and spend a good deal of the film playing off one another.
 The script if not exactly original is snappy and on the ball, providing some witty dialogue.
 “Take two spoonfuls of cement and harden the hell up,” Michael Gross barks at the token coward (Francesco Nassembini) at one point.
 For the most part, the effects are fairly solid – even if in the Don Michael Paul films, the Graboids have gotten a whole lot bigger than they originally were – and there is little that the film does wrong.

 Don Michael Paul debuted as director of the Steven Seagal film Half Past Dead (2002) and has a made a handful of action films, mostly sequels to other people’s films.
 These include Company of Heroes (2013), Jarhead 2: Field of Fire (2014), Sniper: Legacy (2014), Kindergarten Cop 2 (2016) and Sniper: Ghost Shooter (2016).
-Paul has occasionally dabbled in genre material with the horror film The Garden (2006), Lake Placid: The Final Chapter (2012) and Death Race: Beyond Anarchy (2018), as well as written the future-set biker film Harley Davidson and the Marlboro Man (1991).
+Paul has occasionally dabbled in genre material with the horror film The Garden (2006), Lake Placid: The Final Chapter (2012), Death Race: Beyond Anarchy (2018) and Scorpion King: Book of Souls (2018), as well as written the future-set biker film Harley Davidson and the Marlboro Man (1991).